Bluxart/circle-cursor-js/README.md

 # Circle Cursor JS
 A simple JavaScript script to create an interactive circular cursor for personal projects.
 Lightweight and easy to integrate, it enhances the visual experience with smooth animations and a modern feel.
+Feel free to modify and customize it according to your needs :)

 ## Live Demo
 Show the live demo (link to the demo or preview).